 - a.
-Some of the key differences in this process, compared to previous NAFC Invitations to Tender for Aerial Firefighting Services, include: - i. tenders are invited for a number of additional Services.
-Some of these additional Services were previously tendered by individual states or territories; and - ii. the Specimen Contract has been substantially revised, including reordering, grouping and numbering of terms and conditions; and - iii. the AOC holder delivering the Service is now required to be a party to the Contract for that Service; and - iv. the Specimen Contract now includes some specific provisions relating to subcontracting; and - v. several different categories of refuelling requirements have now been defined (see Section 1.14 of Part B); and - vi. there are various amended technical specifications for Aircraft and Services; and - vii. electronic tracking is now required for all aircraft; and - viii. event Logging, with data transmission, is now required for most Firebombing aircraft; and - ix. seatbelts with upper body restraint are now required; and
+Some of the key differences in this process, compared to previous NAFC Invitations to Tender for Aerial Firefighting Services, include: - i.
+Some of these Services were previously tendered by individual states or territories; and - ii. the Specimen Contract has been revised with a number of clauses amended slightly to ensure they remain current and technically accurate; and - iii. the AOC holder delivering the Service is required to be a party to the Contract for that Service; and - iv. several different categories of refuelling requirements are defined (see Section 3.1 of Part B); and - v. there are various amended technical specifications for aircraft and Services (e.g. seatbelt requirements); and - vi.
+Event Logging, with data transmission, is now required for all aircraft; and - vii. submission of tenders will be entirely in electronic form, using the NAFC Electronic Tender Portal (operated by Apet® 360ProTM); and